The art of dehumanization.

 For the past five years, artist Margaret Ross Tolbert has been traveling to southern Turkey to the site of ancient Lycia, an autochthonous culture with roots in the Bronze Age, later Hellenized, and eventually controlled by the Romans.

-The artist talks about dismantling street advertisements and their infrastructure.
+The artist talks about depicting imagined and real historical figures.

-The artist talks about mixing tradition and innovation.
+The artist talks about sound art and the historical record.